-Everyone ages 50 to 75 needs to get screened (tested) regularly for colorectal cancer.
-If you are worried about a family member or friend who has put off screening, use these tips to start a conversation.
+Everyone ages 45 to 75 needs to get screened (tested) regularly for colorectal cancer.
+If you're worried about a family member or friend who has put off getting tested, use these tips to start a conversation.

 - “I want you to live a long and healthy life.”